-(lecture - 565 hours, laboratory/clinical - 275 hours, externship - 30 hours in a nursing home) 35 weeks (25 hour per week schedule) or 55 weeks (16 hour per week schedule) Registration fee: \$75 Tuition: \$14,100 (exam fees are not included) Cost of books, 2 uniforms and supplies: \$535 Prerequisites: HS/GED Maximum number of students in a classroom: 30 Teacher-to-student ratio: 1:25 for classroom, 1:20 for labs, 1:10 for internship New program, enrollment started in 2017 Prerequisites: HS/GED
+(lecture - 565 hours, laboratory/clinical - 275 hours, externship - 30 hours in a nursing home)

+35 weeks (25 hour per week schedule) or 55 weeks (16 hour per week schedule)

+Tuition: \$14,100 (exam fees are not included) Cost of books, 2 uniforms and supplies: \$535

+Teacher-to-student ratio: 1:25 for classroom, 1:20 for labs, 1:10 for internship

+New program, enrollment started in 2017

 This program will prepare a graduate to work as an entry-level patient care technician, dialysis technician, cna in a clinic, hospital, rehabilitation centers, nursing home or long-term care facility.
 Graduates will be able to check vital signs, CPR and First Aid, assist in medical examinations, performing electrocardiograms (EKGs), basic laboratory procedures, and phlebotomy and to work with a dialysis machine.
 The course includes both theory and clinical training.
 Graduates will be eligible to take exams to become a CNA Certified Nurse Assistant.

 This course is designed to meet NHA (National Health Career Association) and New York State Education Department curriculum requirements.
 The course will prepare graduates for NHA Certification exams - Certified EKG Technician (CET), Certified Phlebotomy Technician (CPT) and Certified Patient Care Technician (CPCT).
 This course will prepare graduates for LPN/RN pre-entrance examinations and is designed for those (men and women) who are considering to make a first step in launching on a career path to become nurses if graduates desire to continue their education to do so in the future.